johnwargo/moddable-helper/readme.md

 mddbl deploy
 ```

-You can also deploy in interactive mode.
 When you execute the `deploy` command without specifying a module, Moddable Helper will prompt you to select the Module  from a list of available options (from the project's configuration file):

 ```text
 Moddable Helper (mddbl)